xDavidRTx/scala-sbt/README.md

 # Docker Image with SBT

-:tada: Needed a docker jvm image with scala, sbt and Vault.:tada:
+:tada: Docker image with jvm, scala, sbt and Vault.:tada: